A greedy approach for increased vehicle utilization in ridesharing networks: Introduction

-The other limitation of current ridesharing platforms is that they do not utilize the available vehicle capacity in an efficient manner.
-Statistics have suggested that ridesharing systems share only $15\%$ \cite{Article:UberPollution_2020} of their rides whereas $73\%$ of rides can be shared with a slight increase in waiting time \cite{Cai:ElsevierEnergy_2019} which can result in the efficient utilization of vehicles.
-Therefore, it becomes important to design effective recommendation systems that anticipate future requests and pair up multiple riders with similar schedules in a single vehicle which will reduce the fossil fuel consumption that contributes both to local air pollution and climate change.
+Despite their popularity, it has been found that the ridesharing services do not utilize the available vehicle capacity in an efficient manner.
+Statistics have suggested that ridesharing platforms share only $15\%$ of their rides \cite{Article:UberPollution_2020} whereas $73\%$ of rides can be shared with a slight increase in waiting time of passengers \cite{Cai:ElsevierEnergy_2019} which can result in the efficient utilization of vehicles.
+Therefore, it becomes important to design effective recommendation systems that predict future requests and pair up multiple passengers with similar schedules in a single vehicle which will reduce the fossil fuel consumption that contributes both to local air pollution and climate change.

-Existing works in this direction have recommended the routes with higher passenger demand \cite{Yuen:ACMWWW_2019}.
-These works have predicted the number of requests that may arrive at different locations and have directed the routes to the drivers accordingly.
-However, passenger mobility patterns can be better analyzed if the origin, as well as the destination of requests, can be predicted in advance.
-The origin-destination prediction of requests is particularly useful for ridesharing systems as it can result in an effective pairing of different passengers and thereby utilize the vehicle efficiently.
-This will ultimately result in an increased vehicle-sharing percentage and have a positive effect on the environment.
+Existing works in this direction have recommended the routes with higher expected passenger demand \cite{Yuen:ACMWWW_2019}.
+These works have predicted the number of passenger requests that arrive at different locations and directed the routes with the highest number of expected requests to the drivers.
+However, passenger mobility patterns can be better analyzed if the origin (the place from where the passenger request arrives), as well as the destination (the place to which the passenger wants to travel) of requests, can be predicted in advance.
+When the origin and destination locations of passenger requests are predicted, ridesharing platforms gain the ability to identify passengers with similar or overlapping travel routes.
+As a result, it can recommend routes to drivers where multiple passengers have similar routes and a single vehicle can accommodate them, which reduces the overall number of vehicles required to serve the same number of passengers.
 To the best of our knowledge, none of the existing works so far have recommended the routes to ridesharing platforms keeping in consideration the origin and destination of requests.